 Quarter Horse and Thoroughbred bloodlines.
 This combined both the conformational

-characteristics of a western stock horse with a pinto spotting
+characteristics of a western stock horse with a pinto spotting pattern.

-other stock-type breeds.
+stock-type breeds.
 Each horse has a unique combination of white and any one of the

 colors of the equine rainbow: black, bay, brown, chestnut, dun, grulla, sorrel,

 now one of the largest in North America.
-While American Paint Horse are
+While American Paint Horse are known for

-extraordinarily versatile, powerful and athletic with unequaled beauty.
+versatile, powerful and athletic with unequaled beauty.
 Paints are stockier and

 more powerfully muscled than some other light horse breeds.
 Though generally short-coupled,